Best practices provide guidelines to help you write and manage rules, deploy rules, and maintain system health for your ESA services.

 - Limit the events that you include in the window: For example, if you only want to see IDS events, ensure that you only include those events in your time window.

 - Rules need to be tuned to an alert level that is manageable.
-If you are flooded with alerts, then the purpose and utility of an alert is lost.
+If you are flooded with alerts, then the purpose and of an alert is lost.
 For example, maybe you want to know about encrypted traffic to other countries.
 But, you could limit the list to countries that are known risks.
 This limits the volume of alerts to a level you can manage.

 For more best practice information for writing ESA rules, see ESA Rule Writing Best Practices.